77LrW8VpnD/panicwipe/README.md

 ```

 ## Installation
-- It is neccesary to have a system variable named PANICCONFIG with the complete path of the [configuraton](#configuration) file, you can change this editing the .zshrc, .bashrc, or the one that you have.
+- It is necessary to have a system variable named PANICCONFIG with the complete path of the [configuraton](#configuration) file, you can change this editing the .zshrc, .bashrc, or the one that you have.
 ```
 sudo python setup.py install
 panicwipe